vamshikumar20/google_auth2.0_calender_sync/README.md

 code
 2. Once got the access_token get list of events in users calendar

-### Note: To run this assignment need a google account credentials which need to save in the project folder.
+### Note: To run this assignment need google account credentials which need to save in the project directory and add a redirect URL in your google cloud.
 Please read below documents and references section.

 ## Documents and References